 The Village will collect downed parkway limbs and private property limbs from the parkway only after a significant storm event.
 The Village also conducts a Fall Leaf Collection program during the months of October and November.
 During this time, leaves can be raked into the street along the curb for collection.

 Electronics and household battery recycling is available Monday through Fridays from 8 am to 3 pm at the Public Works Facility, 900 Angle Tarn.

 View the Electronics Recycling PDF on this page (under Forms) for information on accepted items.

+Kane County has an extensive list of items eligible for recycling.
 Please see the Kane County Recycles website for information regarding the proper disposal or recycling of pharmaceuticals, latex paint, Styrofoam, shredded paper, CFL light bulbs, plastic bags, motor oil and more.

 Keep in mind that our local thrift stores accept donations of unwanted household items and clothing.
-Also, the Habitat for Humanity ReStore on Route 31 in Elgin accepts surplus or unwanted building materials such as cabinets, flooring, fixtures and more.
+Also, the Habitat for Humanity ReStore on Route 31 in Elgin accepts furniture and surplus or unwanted building materials such as cabinets, flooring, fixtures and more.
 Donating these items not only extends their useful life and keeps them out of landfills, but also provides inexpensive alternatives to local families and individuals.